mrubio-chavarria/nonspot/README.md

-# nonspot
+# nonSpot
-An app to predict skin spots malignancy
+App to predict malignancy of a spot in the skin